Rhriti/Google-Chrome-built-in-ai-hackathon/readme.md

 ### **The Solution**

-With NemaR, we’ve transformed pdf file saving into a seamless, intuitive experience.
+With NameR, we’ve transformed pdf file saving into a seamless, intuitive experience.
 Here’s how:

 - **✨ AI-Powered Filename Suggestions:** Analyze file content (like PDFs) on the fly and generate human-readable, context-aware filenames that actually make sense.
 - **🎨 Interactive UI:** Choose between the AI-suggested filename or the default one with ease.
 Need something unique?
 Customize filenames directly within the popup.